LindaSt/BT-graph-creation/README.md

 # BT-graph-creation
-This repo contains scripts to parse the [ASAP](https://computationalpathologygroup.github.io/ASAP/) tif-overlays to maunal annotation xml-files, numpy files with the coordinates and gxl files (graphs).
+This repo contains scripts to parse the [ASAP](https://computationalpathologygroup.github.io/ASAP/) tif-overlays to manual annotation xml-files, numpy files with the coordinates and gxl files (graphs).

 ## Why?
 The annotations of the tumor bud and lymphocyte detections are in tif format, where each of them are represented as